andersmurphy/andersmurphy-blog/resources/posts/2018-11-18-clojure-juxt-and-separate.md

 [(1 3 1) (2 2)]
 ```
-Hopefully these examples give you a taste of what `juxt` can do.
+Hopefully, these examples give you a taste of what `juxt` can do.